EU, Gulf States Urge sustained Financial Support For Palestinians - UrduPoint

 "The German minister has clearly stated that this was not the case at all, that Germany will continue providing this support," he told media.

-"Certainly looking at the further development of the medium and long term, but not suspending."
+Berlin was "certainly looking at the further development of the medium and long term, but not suspending" aid, he said.

 The EU had earlier rowed back comments from neighbourhood commissioner Oliver Varhelyi on Monday that the 27-nation bloc was immediately suspending "all payments" to the Palestinians.